KHP-Informatics/osticket-docker/README.md

 The setup script will set up the core plugins (https://github.com/osTicket/core-plugins).
 You might need to give it a minute after startup to get the plugins initialised.
-THey can't be installed until after the system is setup though.
+They can't be installed until after the system is setup though.

 Users can submit tickets at https://$OSTICKET_URL/